-Table 7 summarize the raw application performance relative to the ES (using the largest comparable concurrency for each architecture), while sustained performance for a fixed concurrency (P=64) is shown in Figure 9.
+Table 6 summarize performance across all five studied architectures, while Figures 1 and 2 show absolute and sustained performance relative to the ES (using the largest comparable concurrency for each architecture).
 Overall results show that the ES vector system achieved excellent performance on our application suite - the highest of any architecture tested to date - demonstrating the tremendous potential of modern parallel vector systems.
 The ES consistently sustained a significantly higher fraction of peak than the X1, due in part to superior scalar processor performance, memory bandwidth, and network bisection bandwidth relative to the peak vector flop rate.
 A number of performance bottlenecks exposed on the vector machines relate to the extreme sensitivity of these systems to small amounts of unvectorized code.
 This sheds light on a different dimension of architectural balance than simple bandwidth and latency comparisons.
 It is important to note that X1-specific code optimizations have not been performed at this time.
-This complex vector architecture contains both data caches and multi-streaming processing units, and the optimal programming methodology is yet to be established.
-Finally, preliminary Altix results show promising performance characteristics; however, we tested a relatively small Altix platform and it is unclear if its network performance advantages would remain for large system configurations.
+This complex vector architecture contains both data caches and multistreaming processing units, and the optimal programming methodology is yet to be established.
+Finally, preliminary Altix results show promising performance characteristics; however, we tested a relatively small Altix platform and it is unclear if its network performance advantages would